 Friends, 3 ½ cups of processed sugar IN ONE RECIPE is not moderation.

-- Maple Syrup.
+- Maple syrup.
 Because pumpkin + maple syrup = awesome.
 This helps give the cookies a pumpkin pie flavor.

-- Pumpkin Puree.
+- Pumpkin puree.
 Pumpkin cookies wouldn’t be complete without PUMPKIN!
-I use canned pumpkin puree (not pumpkin pie filling), but you can make homemade pumpkin puree if you prefer.
+I use canned pumpkin puree (not pumpkin pie filling), but you can make Homemade Pumpkin Puree if you prefer.

 - Cornstarch.
 Give thanks to Sally’s Baking Addiction for this tip.
 Adding cornstarch to your cookies gives them a light and fluffy cake-like texture.
 This is how these cookies taste like pie and cake at the same time!

 Psst!
 If you’re going to add salt, I highly recommend Ava Jane’s Kitchen.
 You may think all salt is created equal, but unfortunately, 90% of the salt produced around the world contains microplastics (gross, right?).
 Ava Jane’s Kitchen is an exception.
-Their salt is 100% microplastic free, and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
-(Get your penny bag of salt on this page.)
+Their salt is 100% microplastic-free, and it’s SO GOOD!
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)

 Step 1.
-Preheat the oven to 350 degrees.
+Preheat the oven to 350F.

 Step 2.
 Line a baking sheet with parchment paper or a Silpat baking mat.